Policy: Unsatisfactory performance and misconduct

 Performance and conduct expectations

-- The University will endeavour to assist staff members to perform to a high standard through the setting of performance objectives against University goals, regular feedback and the provision of development opportunities.
+- The University endeavours to assist staff members to perform to a high standard through the setting of performance objectives against University goals, regular feedback and the provision of development opportunities.

 - The University's conduct expectations are specified in University Codes, including the Code of Conduct and Codes of Practice.